Muslim supporters of Israel: Muslim Bedouins

-Israeli Druze and Circassian Muslims
+Israeli Circassian Muslims

-Background

 The Circassians in Israel are non-Arab, predominantly Sunni Muslims.
 The Circassians have had good relations with the Jewish community in Israel since the beginning of the Jewish settlement in the Land of Israel.
 The Circassian community in Israel helped the illegal immigration (Ha'apala) of Jews into Palestine during the British Mandate and fought on the Israeli side of the 1947–1949 Palestine war.
 In 1948, when Israel was created, Circassians of Palestine did not migrate to neighboring countries, but rather made the choice to stay within the borders of the new state and embrace full Israeli citizenship, according to academic Eleonore Merza.
 Like the Druze population, since 1958 male Circassians perform Israeli mandatory military service upon reaching the age of majority, while females do not.
 Many Circassians in Israel are employed in the security forces, including in the Border Guard, the Israel Defense Forces, the police and the Israel Prison Service.
 The percentage of army recruits among the Circassian community in Israel is particularly high.
 This loyalty to Israel is often considered as an act of betrayal by the Arab Muslims, who see Circassians as traitors to the Ummah.